Komodo-pty/ares-attack/README.md

 Ensure all aforementioned dependencies are in your PATH and are named appropriately.

 Depending on how they are installed, Impacket's tools may have another name (e.g. impacket-GetNPUsers).

+# Related Projects
+Check out the rest of the Pentesting Pantheon:

+Perform recon to see everything your target is hiding with Argus (https://github.com/Komodo-pty/argus-recon/)

+Hunt for shells with Artemis (https://github.com/Komodo-pty/artemis-hunter)